leiml1/Blade-Ball-FFlags/README.md

 Bloxstrap v2.9.0

 Setup Instructions:
-Install Bloxstrap and launch it.
+1.Install Bloxstrap and launch it.

-Click on "Configure Settings".
+2.Click on "Configure Settings".

-Go to "Engine Settings".
+3.Go to "Engine Settings".

-Scroll down and click on "Fast Flag Editor".
+4.Scroll down and click on "Fast Flag Editor".

-Press "Add New", then select "Import JSON".
+5.Press "Add New", then select "Import JSON".

-If you copied the FFlags instead of downloading the file, paste them manually.
+6.If you copied the FFlags instead of downloading the file, paste them manually.

-If you downloaded the file, choose "Import from file" and select the JSON file.
+7.If you downloaded the file, choose "Import from file" and select the JSON file.

-If a message appears saying "You appear to be importing a very large configuration", click "Yes".
+8.If a message appears saying "You appear to be importing a very large configuration", click "Yes".

-Click "Save".
+9.Click "Save".

 That’s it !
 If you run into any issues, feel free to reach out. :)